exercism/cpp/concepts/code-organization/introduction.md

 }
 ```

-Attention: the `;` is needed after the declaration, but not necessarily after the definition.
+Attention: the `;` is needed after the declaration, but not after the definition.

 ## Header Files